 Here are a few highly effective tips on where most dust mites live and how to keep them at bay.

 Rugs and carpets are a haven for dust mites.
 Vacuum at least once or twice a week to help keep them at bay.
 This means vacuuming your rugs, carpets, couches floors, and mattresses; any area that people usually sit or lay down.
 Also, having a regular professional cleaning service is extremely helpful as this habitual cleaning schedule can be time-consuming.
+Carpet cleaning can also have a positive impact on the life of your flooring.

 Keeping your bedding clean is imperative.
 Most dead skin build-up occurs in and around your bed because you spend so much time there.
 Wash your bedding at least once a week in hot water then hot tumble dry items for an extra half an hour after drying or dry clean items to kill dust mites.
 Also, make sure to use and wash regularly your mattress cover.
 An easy everyday chore to help prevent the issue is to air out your bed in the morning before making it.
 This will prevent moisture buildup that they feed off of.
 And don’t forget to clean your dog or cat’s beds and blankets weekly as well.
 Dust mites also feed off of dander from your favorite furry friend.